This page is for Koriand'r, the current and most prominent Starfire.

 Starfire is one of the main characters in the show.

-Starfire appears in DC Super Hero Girls, which will be adapted to animation, toys and graphic novels.
+Starfire appears in DC Super Hero Girls.
 She is voiced by Hynden Walch.

 Teen Titans for Game Boy Advance (2005)